wagnerhsu/manning-DependencyInjection-2nd-edition/README.md

 # Sample code for Dependency Injection: Principles, Practices, and Patterns

+### This is a snapshot of the code from 2019.01.25.
+For a potentially updated version of the code, see https://github.com/DependencyInjection-2nd-edition/codesamples.

 This repository contains sample code for the book [Dependency Injection Principles, Practices, and Patterns](https://manning.com/seemann2).
 You can find the code shown in the book in this repository, embedded in functioning sample applications.

 ## Required components